vanskarner/SingleAdapter/README.md

 # SingleAdapter
-Use a single adapter to handle views with RecyclerView.Library built around Recyclerview.Adapter
+Use a single adapter to handle views with RecyclerView.
+Library built around Recyclerview.Adapter

 ## Quick Start: for simple views
 ### 1. Initialize `SingleAdapter`